-LABORATORY OF SYSTEMATIC BOTANY AND MYCOLOGY
+LABORATORY OF SOIL AND APPLIED MYCOLOGY

 For the propose of the Cultural Heritage conservation, in-situ and ex-situ researches are carried out, aiming to identify the main biodeteriogenous agents (lichens, algae, fungi, bacteria, cyanobacteria).

 I am Head of the Section of Botany Applied to Cultural Heritages of the Laboratory of Soil and Applied Mycology; responsible of researches related to identify the biodeteriogen agents of cultural heritage, within the Regione Lazio's Cultural Heritage Technological District (link)

 The main research activities concern:

 the evaluation of the main component of biological patinas and the possible effects of their presence and interaction with the substrate;

 not invasive collection of biological samples, using adhesive transparent strips or sterilized tampons, and both quantitative and qualitative analyses of the microbial components, by isolation on cultural media;